asaad123sh/DatasetMaker/README.md

 - **Various difficulty levels** from basic to advanced

 **Characteristics:**
-- ✓ Mathematically accurate solutions
+- âœ“ Mathematically accurate solutions
-- ✓ Detailed working shown for each problem
+- âœ“ Detailed working shown for each problem
-- ✓ Clear explanation of mathematical principles
+- âœ“ Clear explanation of mathematical principles
-- ✓ Suitable for math tutoring AI
+- âœ“ Suitable for math tutoring AI

 **Sample Output:**
 ```json